 - Clicking on your app to open the Overview

-- Clicking on Application Settings -> Configuration Files
+- Clicking on the Configuration Files in the sub-nav

 You will now see all your configuration files as sub-tabs (as well as your Manifest and other config files depending on your app's particular features).